-We have developed an extended version of SIMDEI (introduced in [1]).
-SIMDEI allows to run discrete event simulations of AMELI interleaved with environment simulations.
 SIMDEI can exploit parametrised agent skeletons to generate agent populations by setting the number of agents to create from a given skelenton along with the means to set up values for their parameters.
 An agent's action can be parametrised in two ways: (i) by defining whether an action is carried out or not as a parameter; (ii) by defining (some of) the actual values of each action as parameters.
+Figure 3 illustrates how to generate a population of energy producers whose production capacity will be randomly generated by a normal distribution.